 – High-quality images in light and dark shades of gray at affordable prices.

 4. CMYK (4-Color Printing)

-An important stage of this process is coinciding of the four colors with the black key plate.
-This crucial stage allows for detailing to facilitate proper viewing of the image as the key plate lets different shades and contrast to form the image.
+An important stage of this process is the coinciding of the four colors with the black key plate.
+This crucial stage allows for detailing to facilitate proper viewing of the image as the key plate lets different shades and contrasts form the image.

 – Fewer colors help control the overall expenses.

 – More suitable for light colored, white clothing materials.

 Prints are equivalent to images that use more than 4 colors in terms of quality.

 Do you want to get the right price for your Artwork?

 Learn all the hows and whys before setting a certain price for your Artwork!